addr2data/aws-certification-prep/exercises/ex-006_GettingStartedLoadBalancing.rst

 Environment variables
 ~~~~~~~~~~~~~~~~~~~~~
-Run the following commands to capture the 'PhysicalResourceId' for the applicable components.
+Run the following commands to capture the 'PhysicalResourceId' for the applicable components, as environment variables.

 .. code-block::